Analog Weight Update Rule in Ferroelectric Hafnia, using pico-Joule Programming Pulses: Results and Discussion

 Here, $R_{\mathrm{\min}}$ and $R_{\mathrm{\max}}$ denote the physical saturation limits of the device, $R_{\mathrm{off}}$ represents the midpoint between these two resistance states, and $R_{s}$ determines the amplitude of the switching window.
 The parameter $V_{\mathrm{off}}$ sets the voltage at which the transition is centered, while $V_{0}$ controls its steepness.
 The resulting parameter values are reported in Table \ref{tab:tanh_params}.

 Notably, any change in resistance of the device appears to be solely located in the envelope of the data set: all datapoints within the hysteresis loop do not show any change in conductance (gray color).
+The variance in resistance after non-switching pulses is found to be below 100 M\textOmega\ (\textbf{Supplementary Figure S11}).
 This indicates that: 1) the conductance is agnostic on the original state as long as we apply enough field to go to a higher or a lower resistive state, and 2) the device conductance only changes through a narrow field regime that can be exploited to program precise conductance levels.
 We propose the introduction of a weight update rule: to program a specific weight, the system does not need to measure or know the exact actual weight value, just the direction required for the switch (towards a higher or lower resistance value).
-This can be achieved by a full reset to either polarity.
+This can be achieved by either storing the weight during one time step and using it to choose the appropriate envelope, or applying a full reset to either polarity and using the corresponding envelope.
 The new specific weight can then be programmed by applying a single 20-nanosecond electrical pulse.
 We formalize the following weight update rule based on the functions derived from equation \ref{eq:6} and table \ref{tab:tanh_params}: